Squamous Cell Carcinoma

 During your appointment at Clinica London we’ll perform a full and thorough history.
 In addition, we’ll perform a detailed examination of your lesion.
 Sometimes we’ll need to examine the lesion by dermatoscopy.

 As part of the investigation and management, the worrisome lesion will need a skin biopsy or skin excision.
 We perform this in the minor procedure room at Clinica London.
 The procedure involves injecting a local anaesthetic to the area and removing or sampling the area.
 We then send this to the histopathology laboratory for analysis.
-We would then bring you back to discuss all the results and what treatment you may need.
+We would then bring you back to discuss all the results and what medical dermatology treatment you may need.